dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 ans3 <- departments |> full_join(salaries, by = "dept_id") ans3 #> # A tibble: 4 × 3 #> dept_id dept_name avg_salary #> <dbl> <chr> <dbl> #> 1 10 Sales 55000 #> 2 20 Engineering 85000 #> 3 40 Legal NA #> 4 30 NA 60000

 Explanation: full_join() returns the union of keys from both tables.
 Legal (dept 40) has no salary record, so avg_salary is NA.
 Dept 30 has a salary but no department name.
-A full join is the join you use when you need to audit data — it shows gaps on both sides.
+Full join is the join you reach for when you need to audit data, it shows gaps on both sides.

 Warm-up done.
-These four exercises mix join types, chain joins together, and handle mismatched column names.
+These four exercises mix join types, chain joins together, and handle keys whose column names do not match.

-Exercise 4: Right join, and rewrite it as a left join
+Exercise 4: Right join, then rewrite it as a left join

-First: use right_join() to join employees to departments on dept_id.
+First, use right_join() to join employees to departments on dept_id.
 Save to ans4a.
-Expected: 5 rows (the 4 matched employees + Legal with NA name).
+Expected: 5 rows (the 4 matched employees plus Legal with NA name).

-Then: rewrite the same result using left_join() instead, by swapping the arguments.
+Then rewrite the same result using left_join() by swapping the arguments.
 Save to ans4b.
-The two should match.
+The two should contain the same rows.

 # Exercise 4: right_join vs left_join equivalence # Hint: right_join(A, B) == left_join(B, A) with columns reordered # Write your code below: